NethServer/nethsecurity-docs/nat.rst

 **Result** The traffic between networks A and B will be routed correctly.

-Source Netmap
+Source netmap
 -------------

 The "source netmap" allows us to determine how the source should change when traffic is directed towards a specific destination.
 E.g., destination network 10.2.2.0/24, source network: 192.168.0.0/24, natted source network: 10.1.1.0/24.

+You can create a source netmap rule from the web interface inside the ``NAT`` page.
+On the lower part of the page, click on the :guilabel:`Add source NETMAP` button to create a new rule.
+Inside the drawer, fill the fields as follows:

+- **Name**: a name for the rule
+- **Destination network**: the destination network in CIDR notation, e.g., 10.2.2.0/24 for the example above
+- **Source network**: the source network, e.g., 192.168.1.0/24
+- **Mapped network**: the translated source network, e.g., 10.1.1.0/24

+Under the ``Advanced settings`` section, you can specify the input and output devices for the rule.
+If the device is not specified, the rule will be applied to all devices.

+CLI commands
+^^^^^^^^^^^^

 From CLI create a rule::